 Salem-Keizer Public Schools is slated to receive more than $35 million from the Student Success Act.
 Annually, this Student Investment Account can only be used to meet students’ mental or behavioral health needs, and increase academic achievement for students while reducing academic disparities.

-The district convened a Student Investment Account task force in September, and the group wrapped up its initial phase of work sessions on October 28.
-Made up of almost 40 members of the community and employees from across the district, the work group honed its focus on specific community teams to address the needs of students who are:
+To lead the work around the Student Success Act funds, the district convened a Student Investment Account task force made up of almost 40 members of the community and employees from across the district.
+This work group honed its focus on specific community teams to address the needs of students who are:

 - Economically disadvantaged